testreporter/test-tracer-for-pytest/pytest-test_tracer_for_pytest/README.rst

      - Yes
      - The name of the branch that is being tested
      - None
-   * - test-tracer-upload-results
+   * - test-tracer-no-upload
      - No
-     - If you set this to false, Test Tracer will still generate test result data, but it won't attempt to upload it to Test Tracer
+     - If you provide this argument, Test Tracer will still generate test result data, but it won't attempt to upload it to Test Tracer
-     - True
+     - False
    * - test-tracer-upload-token
      - No
      - If you want to upload results to Test Tracer, you need to specify the API token used to secure the upload